scarpent/ledgerbil/README.md

 entry.
 For recurring items with varying amounts, I usually include a `;
 todo` comment on the top line as a reminder to go back and set the actual amount later, but that's just a convention.
-You can include whatever you want on the non-schedule config line.
+You can include whatever you want on the non-schedule lines.
 The only thing modified is the date.

 Supported units are `monthly`, `weekly`, and `daily`.
 Weekly transactions will recur on the same day of the week as the date in the